nyCloud/stack_edit_notes/Doc/prior_map_server.md

 ### 3.2.
 Lidar Prior Map

 Lidar prior map is in the form of 3D occupancy grid.
-Each grid is a 0.4m x 0.4m x 0.4m voxel by default, and contains a feature vector indicates
+Each grid is a 0.4m x 0.4m x 0.4m voxel by default, and contains a feature vector indicates the label, label probability and occupancy probability of the grid.
+At current stage the supported labels are shown as following:

-int32 label
-double label_prob
-double occ_prob

 ```python
 map_label_dict = {